4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 	- the URL behind the TLD dns
 - #### Local
 	- Also known as 'Default Name Server'
-	- Doesnt belong to the hierarchy
+	- Doesn't belong to the hierarchy
 	- Local to the Host itself
 	- It is basically a DNS Cache of previous requested addresses
 		- If not found in the cache then it is sent to the DNS query